Rains could hinder search for California wildfire victims

 PG&E Corp (PCG.N) has said it could face liability that exceeds its insurance coverage if its equipment were found to have caused the Camp Fire.

-Reporting by Jonathan Allen in New York, Nick Carey in Detroit, Rich McKay in Atlanta and Steve Gorman in Los Angeles; writing by Nick Carey and Steve Gorman; editing by Bill Berkrot and James Dalgleish
+Reporting by Jonathan Allen in New York, Nick Carey in Detroit, Rich McKay in Atlanta and Steve Gorman in Los Angeles; writing by Nick Carey and Steve Gorman; editing by Bill Berkrot, James Dalgleish and Michael Perry